-Operational risk is the risk of direct or indirect loss resulting from inadequate or failed internal processes, people, and systems, or from external events.
+Operational risk is the risk of direct or indirect loss resulting from inadequate or failed control process, which may stem from internal processes, people, and systems, or from external events.
 Other risk factors include the lack of good corporate governance and management incompetence.
 All these factors can negatively affect the Bank's financial performance and capital fund.

 In order to effectively manage operational risks, the Bank has instituted appropriate policies and guidelines that not only bring the Bank in line with international standards, but also contribute to enhancing transparency and good governance.
-In this respect, Risk Management Committee (RMC) has been given the authority to establish policies and guidelines which correspond with international best practice and to make recommendations to the BOD or the BRCC as delegated for approval and deployment of the Bank's policies and guidelines.
-To increase effectiveness, the Bank has also appointed Operational Risk Committee (ORC) to discuss, deliberate, assess and give advice on all issues relating to operational risks including fraud and covering key cause factors, such as human resource, process, system and external factors.
+In this respect, the Risk Management Committee (RMC) has been given the authority to establish policies and guidelines which correspond with international best practice and to make recommendations to the Board or the BRCC as delegated for approval and deployment of the Bank's policies and guidelines.
+To increase effectiveness, the Bank has also appointed the Operational Risk Committee (ORC) to discuss, deliberate, assess and give advice on all issues relating to operational risks including frauds and covering key risk factors, such as human resource, process, system and external factors.

-CIMB Thai's fundamental principle on operational risk is that the responsibility to manage operational risks associated with business ventures, products, services, and systems lines with line management and all staff performing the operations.
-Their responsibilities includes compliance with all internal and external laws, regulations, policies and standards.
-In so doing, Risk and Control Officer (RCO)/Designated Compliance & Operational Risk Officer (DCORO) are appointed within each business unit to coordinate and assist in building the risk culture in own area and to ensure that operational risk management policies and procedures are well implemented and complied with.
+The Bank's fundamental principle on operational risk defines the responsibility of relevant units, in cooperation with line management and all staff performing the operations, to manage operational risks associated with business ventures, products, services, and systems.
+Their responsibility includes compliance with all internal and external laws, regulations, policies and standards.
+In this connection, Risk and Control Officer (RCO)/Designated Compliance & Operational Risk Officer (DCORO) are appointed within each business unit to coordinate and assist in building the risk and compliance culture in own area and to ensure that operational risk management policies and procedures are well implemented and complied with.

-Operational Risk Management is responsible for developing tools, system and process for identifying, assessing, controlling, reporting, and monitoring operational risks in compliance with the bank-wide operational risk policies, and international standards.
+Operational Risk Management is responsible for developing tools, system and process for identifying, assessing, controlling, reporting, and monitoring operational risks in compliance with the Bank's operational risk policies and international standards.

-Business unit in the Bank and its subsidiaries are required to manage their operational risks along the following tools:
+Business units in the Bank and subsidiaries are required to manage operational risks along the following tools: